 Gene E. Robbins, Esq.

-Mr. Robbins joined the board of directors of IU Health Methodist Hospital of Indiana in 1973, and has served on numerous boards and committees of IU Health Methodist Hospital and, subsequently, IU Health, ever since, including the IU Health Board.
-He currently is a director emeritus on that board.
-He is active in several positions in the United Methodist Church and practices law in Frankfort, Indiana.
+Gene Robbins practices law in Frankfort, Indiana.
+He joined the board of directors of IU Health Methodist Hospital in 1973, and has served on numerous boards and committees of Methodist Hospital and IU Health for decades.
+He retired from the IU Health board in 2005 and was named director emeritus.
+In February 2014, Mr. Robbins was re-elected as a standing director of the IU Health board.
+He is active in several positions in the United Methodist Church.

 Randall L. Tobias

 Randall Tobias is vice chair of the IU Health board of directors.
 Mr.Tobias formerly served the United States Department of State as director of U.S. Foreign Assistance and USAID administrator, and served as president and CEO of Eli Lilly and Company.
 He is the former vice chairman of AT&T, and chairman and CEO of AT&T International.
 He holds a BS from the Indiana University Kelley School of Business, an honorary LLD from IU and five other honorary degrees.
 He currently serves as a trustee of Indiana University and as a director of both the IU Foundation and the IU Varsity Club.